Edit

 From the model catalog page

-From the collapsible left menu, select Model catalog > go to specific model > navigate to the benchmark tab > Try with your own data.
-This opens the model evaluation panel for you to create an evaluation run against your selected model.
+4. Select Try with your own data.
+This selection opens the model evaluation panel, where you can create an evaluation run against your selected model.

-Screenshot of the try with your own data button from the model catalog page.
+Screenshot of the Try with your own data button from the model catalog page.

 Evaluation target

-Screenshot of evaluation target selection.
+Screenshot of the evaluation target selection.

 Configure test data